Codeception/Codeception/docs/modules/Yii2.md

 ### selectOption

-Selects an option in select tag or in radio button group.
+Selects an option in a select tag or in radio button group.

-Example:

 ``` php
 <?php